fsmMLK/inkscapeSlopeField/README.md

 Many of the methods implemented in inkscapeMadeEasy project use LaTeX to generate text.
 To this end I decided to employ the excellent extension **textext** from Pauli Virtanen  <https://pav.iki.fi/software/textext/>.

-LaTeX support via textext extension requires LaTeX typesetting system in your computer (it's free and awesome ! =] ).
-This might be a problem for non-Linux systems.
+LaTeX support via textext extension requires LaTeX typesetting system in your computer (it's free and awesome! =] ).

-Since many people don't use LaTeX and/or don't have it installed, inkscapeMadeEasy's LaTeX support is now optional.
-**By default, LaTeX support is ENABLED.**
+Since many people don't use LaTeX and/or don't have it installed, inkscapeMadeEasy's LaTeX support is now optional. **By default, LaTeX support is ENABLED.**

 Please refer to <https://fsmmlk.github.io/inkscapeMadeEasy/#installation-and-requirements> on how to easily disable LaTeX support.

 # Usage